Simulation

 How Yantrix approaches it

 We connect thermal analysis with practical CAD decisions.
-That means reviewing heat-generating components, likely bottlenecks, enclosure constraints, and real manufacturing choices instead of treating simulation as an isolated report.
+That means reviewing heat-generating components, likely bottlenecks, and enclosure geometry together — and feeding those findings directly back into the next CAD revision rather than leaving them in a report.

 Key takeaways